LavinMQ installation guide

 docker-compose pull

-More configuration options can be viewed with -h, and you can specify a configuration file too.
+More configuration options can be viewed with -h, and a configuration file can also be specified.
 See the configuration files documentation for more details (/etc/lavinmq/lavinmq.ini for Debian/Ubuntu machines).

 Running LavinMQ as a service